suzanneForde/ArcGIS_Python_Class/pythonProject/Toolbox_Final/README.md

 - **Output Feature**: Specify the output feature class where the buffered features will be saved.
 - **Buffer Distance**: Define the distance for the buffer zone around features.

+### 3. Polygon Area Tool

+The Polygon Area Tool calculates the area of a single polygon feature within a feature class.
+This tool provides valuable information for analyzing spatial data, such as land area estimation or spatial pattern analysis.

+#### Usage

+- **Input Polygon**: Choose the polygon feature for which you want to calculate the area.
+- **Output Area**: The calculated area of the input polygon.

+Feel free to utilize and modify these tools to suit your specific GIS needs.

 ## Example Data

 To test the functionality of each tool, you can use the example datasets from the provided Data_Folder.
 I recommend adding each shapefile to your map contents pane.

-- Shapefile Renamer Tool: After opening this tool, you will see a drop-down option.
-Use the "State_Comprehensive_Outdoor_Recreation_Plan_Inventory_of_Facilities.shp" and input "RI_Recreation" in the "New Name" parameter.
-Run the tool.
+- Field Lister Tool: After opening this tool, you can use any of the files provided.
+Once the tool is run, the "messages" tab will list all fields in file.

-- Area Calculator Tool: Select "State_Boundary_(1997).shp" shapefile by using drop-down option to calculate the area of the state of Rhode Island.
-Select your preferred unit.
-Run the tool.

-- Buffer Tool: Select the "RI_DOT_Bike_Paths.shp" shapefile using the drop-down function.
+- Buffer Tool: Select the "State_Comprehensive_Outdoor_Recreation_Plan_Inventory_of_Facilities".
 Provide a name for your output feature.
 Input buffer distance and unit of measurement.
 Run the tool.
+If you navigate to the provided geodatabase, and open the shapefile with the name "Recreation_buffer" in ArcGIS, you will see the shapefile I created with the tool using an input of .5 miles to create the buffer around outdoor recreation in RI.

+- Polygon Area Tool: Use the provided "Municipalities_(1997)" shapefile and select a preferred unit of measurement.

 ## Installation